NitroPoops/NitroPoops/README.md

-harry the hamster
-billy the horse
+harry the hamster, ft. billy the horse

 <sup>click the image</sup>